-Started out with good winds and a great sail.
-Soon, everything died down and we lolled around for hours, until finally deciding to motor sail.
-I get really bored and agitated if we’re not moving!
+Starting out with good winds and a great sail, soon, everything dies down and we loll around for hours, until finally deciding to motor sail.

-As there’s a Civil War on in Haiti and deemed unsafe, we decided to give the mainland a miss and head for Île-à-Vache (Cow Island) instead, which is off the mainland a little.
+As there’s a Civil War on in Haiti and deemed unsafe, we decide to give the mainland a miss and head for Île-à-Vache (Cow Island) instead, which is off the mainland a little.

-After a two and a half-day sail, we motored into the island’s bay at around 2am, very exhausted.
+After a two and a half-day sail, we motor into the island’s bay at around 2am, very exhausted.

-I was so tired that I fell asleep sitting upright in the cockpit, which is the first time ever on an approach.
-Had a rude awakening with a loud thud.
-My ears were telling me it was just a swell but my brain was telling me the sea was too flat in the lee of the island…both were wrong; we hit the bank!
+A rude awakening with a loud thud and my ears tell me it is just a swell, but my brain is telling me the sea is too flat in the lee of the island…both are wrong – we hit the bank!

 Illé a Vache

-A guy named Kiki who spoke fluent English paddled out and advised us to anchor in the lagoon as it was much safer in there, so off we moved again.
+A local named Kiki who speaks fluent English paddles out and advises us to anchor in the lagoon as it is much safer in there, so off we re-anchor again.

-The lagoon has 360°-protection and is just like a millpond.
-The scenery is stunning!
+The lagoon commands 360-degree protection and is just like a millpond.
+The scenery is just stunning!

-For USD$1, an entrepreneurial small boy in his canoe would take us to shore.
-So, we decided to visit.
+For USD$1, an entrepreneurial young boy in his canoe can take us to shore so we decide to visit.

-Took a little stroll through the village’s sandy paths, which is interesting.
-Not much to do here except fish and make babies, it seems.
-Walked past the church, which had some sort of service on.
-The high-pitch shrill of a female’s voice sounded more like an African ritual than a religion.
-Shame, I didn’t venture in but thought it wasn’t appropriate on this occasion, so walked the beach instead.
+Meandering past the church, a service is on and the high-pitch shrill of a female’s voice sounds more like an African ritual than a church service.
+Shame I don’t venture in but thinking it isn’t appropriate on this occasion, so continue to walk the beach instead.

 My gut feeling about Haitians is that they’re a very gentle people.

-Everyone comes to this island because it’s very safe but also to escape the war on the mainland.
-We were warned by many locals not to anchor close to the mainland as it is too dangerous.
+Everyone comes to this island because it’s very safe but also to escape the current war on the mainland.
+We are warned by many locals not to anchor close to the mainland as it is far too dangerous.

-Although the boat didn’t really need cleaning, we hired a local for the day to clean the outside of the cabin and polish the stainless.
+Although the boat doesn’t really need cleaning, we hire a local for the day to clean the outside of the cabin and polish the stainless.
 He did an excellent job and we paid him $US15 for the day.
 Locals earn $US2 per day at the resort.
-We also gave him a T-shirt and a pair of jeans, and was so appreciative and stoked, but also sad that we were leaving the next morning.
+Also giving him a T-shirt and a pair of jeans, he’s stoked and his appreciation is humbling, but also sad that we are leaving tomorrow.

 I lost count of all the visitors to the boat during the day.
-By nightfall the rain started setting in, so no more canoes ventured out and we were left alone once again.
+By nightfall the rain starts setting in and canoes taper off not venturing out any longer – we are left alone once again.

-If you find yourself sailing to this island, some things that the locals asked us for included pens, writing paper, batteries, paint (for their canoes), fishing line and hooks.
-Simple things really, which most passing boats have onboard.
+If you find yourself sailing to this island, some things that the locals ask us for include pens, writing paper, batteries, paint (for their canoes), fishing line and hooks.
+Simple things really, which most passing boats do have onboard.